MicrosoftDocs/memdocs/memdocs/intune/developer/intune-graph-apis.md

 ### Authenticate Azure AD (PowerShell)

-PowerShell scripts can uses the AzureAD PowerShell module for authentication.
+PowerShell scripts can use the AzureAD PowerShell module for authentication.
 To learn more, see [Azure Active Directory PowerShell Version 2](/powershell/azure/active-directory/install-adv2) and the [Intune PowerShell examples](https://github.com/microsoftgraph/powershell-intune-samples).

 ## Support multiple tenants and partners